 Part 2 of BBC series Noise: A Human History looks at the age of oratory.
 Written and presented by Professor David Hendy and produced in collaboration with the British Library Sound Archive

 Insight explores whether the record number of marine reserves announced this year is a genuine step forward for conservation or a token gesture.

 Popular audio items

-- Politics with Matthew Hooton and Mike Williams
+- Political commentators Matthew Hooton and Mike Williams

 Full list of all National programmes - daily, weekly, documentaries and other features